 Choosing a Chiropodist

-Your first step in finding a chiropodist is to determine if they are licensed to practice and that their accreditation is in place.
+If you’re asking what is a chiropodist and how to find the right one, start by checking that they are licensed and accredited.
 You can also rely on recommendations from your physician, family, friends, and other medical professionals.

-At Northwest Surgery Center, patients receive quality care from professional, friendly, and caring staff.
+At The Bunion Cure, patients receive quality care from professional, friendly, and caring staff.
 The surgeries were first started by Dr. Robert A. Nielsen, who has been a pioneer in developing minimally invasive surgery techniques to treat various foot problems such as bunions, hammertoes, and heel spurs.

 By using the latest techniques with advanced equipment, it’s highly probable your bunion problem could be dealt with in an afternoon.
 Book yourself in for a free consultation today and find out how you can receive fast and painless bunion treatment.